Community, Migrant, Homeless, & Public Housing Health Centers

 Colorado Community Health Network (CCHN)

-Video explaining the nature of care at Community Health Centers, including statistics about health center services in Colorado
+Video explaining the nature of care at Community Health Centers, including statistics about health center services in Colorado; available in English and Spanish

 Community Health Association of Mountain/Plains States (CHAMPS)/Northwest Regional Primary Care Association (NRWPCA)

-CHC 101: Introduction to the Community Health Center System
+CHC 101: Introduction to the Community Health Center Movement

-Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS)
+Department of Health & Human Services (HHS), Centers for Medicare & Medicaid Services (CMS)

 Part of the Rural Health Fact Sheet Series, this resource contains official CMS information for Medicare fee-for-service providers